 The Associate of Science degree provides opportunities for personal enhancement and career enrichment, primarily designed to allow students to transfer their work to a four-year college.
 Students should work closely with their academic advisor and/or transfer counselor to select the courses which are most appropriate and most beneficial.
 Area of emphasis can be designed by the faculty and student.
 Program selections towards emphasis in the following sciences are: life sciences, horticulture (BIOS), environment/natural resources, earth sciences/geology (NATR), chemistry (CHEM), and physical sciences (PHYS).

-General Education Core: 40-47 credits General Science Electives: 13-20 credits
+General Education Core: General Science Electives: Total credits required: 40-47 credits 13-20 credits 60 credits